Davis is Professor of Learning Technologies at the University of

 - The ‘Virtual University’ – what do we need to produce the full university experience on-line.

 - Educational analytics to understand how students go about learning, and to identify problems.

 - How the web is changing the way students learn and what they learn, and the effects of that on HE .

-My team and I are interested in potential PhD students in these areas, and in hearing from potential project collaborators.
+My team and I are interested in hearing from potential project collaborators in these areas.

 I live in Southampton with my partner and wife, Su White,

 and my other interests are camper-vanning, sailing, walking,

 bike riding, wine, and music (Su and I organize an annual camp at the

 Glastonbury Festival).
 In 2012 we bicycled from Lands End to John